 To supplement our Financial Statements presented in accordance with accounting principles generally accepted in the United States of America ("GAAP"), we present certain non-GAAP financial measures to assist in the evaluation of our business performance.
-These non-GAAP financial measures include Adjusted Income from continuing operations, net of taxes and Adjusted Diluted EPS from continuing operations, net of taxes, which exclude certain non-GAAP financial measures may not be comparable to similarly titled measures used by other companies and should not be considered in isolation or as a substitute for Income from continuing operations, net of taxes and Diluted EPS from continuing operations, net of taxes and Diluted EPS from continuing operations, net of taxes and networks are the most directly comparable measures of performance prepared in accordance with GAAP.
+These non-GAAP financial measures include Adjusted income from continuing operations, net of taxes, Adjusted Diluted EPS from continuing operations, net of taxes and Adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA"), which exclude certain noncash income and expenses, and items impacting year-over-year comparisons of our results.
+These non-GAAP financial measures may not be comparable to similarly titled measures used by other companies and should not be considered in isolation or as a substitute for Income from continuing operations, net of taxes and Diluted EPS from continuing operations, which are the most directly comparable measures of performance prepared in accordance with GAAP.

 We use these non-GAAP financial measures in assessing the performance of our ongoing operations and in planning and forecasting future periods.
-In addition, management's incentive compensation is determined, in part, by using Adjusted Income from continuing operations, net of taxes.
+These adjusted measures provide a more comparable basis to analyze operating results and earnings and are measures commonly used by shareholders to measure our performance.
+In addition, management's incentive compensation is determined, in part, by using Adjusted Income from continuing operations, net of taxes and Adjusted EBITDA.
 We believe that these adjusted measures, when considered together with the corresponding GAAP financial measures and the reconciliations to those measures, provide meaningful supplemental information to assist investors and analysts in understanding our business results and assessing our prospects for future performance.